eddypearcy/100-days-of-code/log.md

 **Today's Progress**: Finished the median-related problem of day 7 and started the next one, still on Leetcode.
 It was about finding the longest substring palindrome in a given string.
 I once again used Java.

-**Thoughts:** Got a really ice solution for the median problem!
-The solution to the other problem was above averagd but not in the tops.
+**Thoughts:** Got a really nice solution for the median problem!
+The solution to the other problem was above average but not in the tops.
 I'm satisfied with the work.

 **Link to work:** -

+### Day 9: May 6, 2020

+**Today's Progress**: Started a course to learn Java a bit more thoroughly.
+Didn't write much code since I just refreshed the basics today.

+**Thoughts:** -

+**Link to work:** Link to course: https://www.udemy.com/course/java-tutorial/